 Taste: Caramel and vanilla.
 Tinned pineapple, apple and lime.
 More jalapenos and chilli pepper heat.
 Chocolate and a dry, slightly woody finish.

-Value for Money: The 1770 malts have been reasonably priced so far, though they do come in those annoying 50cl bottles.
-This particular expression retails for £50 but still feels in the development stage to me but I can’t think of anything else like it on the market just now and that alone could make it a worthwhile purchase for those who view spirits as an adventure.
-Also could be very interesting in a few cocktails.
+Thoughts: The 1770 malts have been reasonably priced so far, though do come in those annoying 50cl bottles.
+This particular expression retails for £50 but still feels in the development stage to me.
+That said, I can’t think of anything else like it on the market just now and that alone could make it a worthwhile purchase for those with an adventurous approach to buying spirits.
+It could also be very interesting in a few cocktails.

 *You can buy the whisky in this article from Master of Malt.
 Click here